 Patient groups, academics, health care professionals and all other interested parties having conducted research or studies on rare diseases or public health projects are encouraged to submit a poster abstract to the ECRD 2016.

 The themes mentioned below suggest issues and topics the Poster Committee would like to have addressed and should serve as a valuable guide as you develop your poster abstract.

 You are invited to submit poster abstracts that fall within the following themes:

-- Theme 7: Rare Disease Patient Groups Innovations.
-Innovative strategies/approaches/services or projects which could potentially be useful to other patient groups/healthcare professionals/academia or which deserve to be promoted internationally and recognised by national and European authorities.
+Theme 7: Rare Disease Patient Groups Innovations as Game Changers: innovative strategies/approaches/services or projects which could potentially be useful to other patient groups/healthcare professionals/academia or which deserve to be promoted internationally and recognised by national and European authorities.

-- Theme 9: Other/open topic.
-What would you like to say about your disease, your actions, your vision?
+Theme 8: Other/open topic: what would you like to say about your disease, your actions, and your vision?